 Letter A Art: Create an apple craft where students tear red, yellow, and green paper to make a colorful apple collage.
 Here’s an example!
 No matter what type of craft you do, be sure to label the craft with the word “apple” and discuss the short A sound.

-All About A Centers: Set up learning stations with themed activities.
-For example, one center could have students sort pictures of objects that start with A, while another center could focus on sorting letters to identify the letter A.
+To give students extra practice throughout the day, set up learning stations with letter activities.
+For example, one center could have students sort pictures of objects that start with A, and another center could focus on sorting letters to identify the letter A. Any of my letter a activity pages work well for centers, too!

 Tips for Success